Innovation

 Construction

 The Innovation was constructed in 2006 by Bay Shipbuilding of Sturgeon Bay, Wisconsin, as a self-unloading cement barge for American Transport Leasing of Muskegon, Michigan.
-The barge was to be operated by Andrie, Inc. of Muskegon under a cargo contract to Lafarge Holcim.
+The barge was to be operated by Andrie, Inc. of Muskegon under a cargo contract to Holcim.

 The Innovation was the second of two nearly identical self-unloading cement barges constructed by Bay Shipbuilding, her sister being the Integrity of 1996.
 The Innovation, unlike her sister, is equipped with both a Fuller-Kinyon cement pump discharge system as well as a conventional airslide boom.
 The airslide system is not used at most of her unloading ports.